Raffaello/sdl2-hyper-sonic-drivers/README.md

 - [x] VOC files
 - [x] WAV files

 ## Music sound files

 - [x] ADL files
 - [ ] XMI files
 - [ ] MID files

+### MIDI files

+MIDI files must be converted to single track before playing them.

+Format 2 file type is not supported as there is no sample available, but each tracks should be like a format 0 file (single track).

 ## Emulators
 At the moment the only implemented emulators are OPL chips.